40 Days of Postpartum

 You've just given birth—whether naturally or via caesarean—and you deserve to sit with that achievement.
 Your body has accomplished something extraordinary, and it deserves recognition, rest, and reverence.
 Welcome to the postpartum period, a transformative chapter that demands as much intention as pregnancy itself.

-Recent research into postpartum recovery emphasises what many cultures have long understood: the first 40 days are sacred.
+Across many cultures, the weeks immediately after birth have traditionally been recognised as a time for rest, nourishment and receiving care.
+Practices differ widely, but the underlying principle is powerful: recovery after birth deserves time and attention.
+While postpartum recovery does not follow a universal 40-day timeline, thinking of these early weeks as a protected period can offer a valuable counterpoint to the pressure many mothers feel to return quickly to everyday life.
 This isn't merely recovery time—it's a critical window for physical healing, hormonal recalibration, and emotional integration.
 Your body has undergone profound physiological changes, and rushing through this phase can compromise both your wellbeing and your capacity to care for your newborn.

 The Fourth Trimester: Understanding Your Body's Transformation